Fixed-Parameter Algorithms for the Kneser and Schrijver Problems: Induced Subgraphs of Kneser and Schrijver Graphs

-In this section, we provide a couple of lemmas on induced subgraphs of Schrijver graphs that will play a central role in the analysis of our algorithm for the $\SchrijverP$ problem.
+In this section, we provide a couple of lemmas on induced subgraphs of Schrijver graphs that will play a central role in the analysis of our fixed-parameter algorithm for the $\SchrijverP$ problem.
+We further discuss some properties of induced subgraphs of Kneser graphs.
 We start with some preliminary claims related to counting stable sets.